This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 Instructions

 - In a large bowl, whisk together cake flour, baking powder, salt, and nutmeg.
-Set aside.2 ⅓ cups cake flour, 1 ½ teaspoons baking powder, 1 teaspoon salt, ½ teaspoon freshly ground nutmeg
+Set aside.2 ½ cups (320g) cake flour, 1 ½ teaspoons baking powder, 1 teaspoon salt, ½ teaspoon ground nutmeg

 - Beat sugar and butter together in a stand mixer until sandy.½ cup granulated sugar, 2 Tablespoons salted butter

-- Add ⅓ of flour mixture to sugar mixture, mixing just until combined.
+- Add half of the flour mixture to sugar mixture, mixing just until combined.
 Add ½ of sour cream, mixing just until combined again.
 Repeat with remaining flour and sour cream to create a sticky dough.
-Cover with plastic wrap and chill in the fridge for 1 hour.⅓ cup sour cream
+Cover with plastic wrap and chill in the fridge for 1 hour.½ cup sour cream

-- Cut out doughnuts using a doughnut cutter or one large and one small circular biscuit cutters.
+- Cut out doughnuts using a 3-inch circle cutter and 1 1/4-inch round cutter or large piping tip for the centers.
 If your dough gets sticky, dip your cutters into flour or powdered sugar before pushing into the dough.

-- Fill a large skillet with at least one inch of oil.
-Heat over medium-high heat until oil reaches 350°F when tested with a thermometer.Canola oil
+- Fill a large skillet or dutch oven with 1 to 2 inches of oil.
+Heat over medium-high heat until oil reaches between 325°F and 350°F when tested with a thermometer.Canola oil

 - Working in batches so as not to crowd the pan, shake off excess flour from each doughnut, then fry for 1-2 minutes on one side.
 Flip and fry for 1 minute on the other side until pale golden brown and cooked through.